 North Rocks Road, Carlingford

 North Rocks park is ideal for crawlers, toddlers and pre-school aged children.
 There’s a wobbly bridge, rope net to climb, tunnel, three slides, a mini rock climbing wall and swings.
 There are toilets nearby, picnic tables, BBQ facilities and lots of parking.
 It’s also fenced off, shaded by trees and has a small path for scooters.
 There are no refreshments nearby.

 Yarrara Road, end of Warne Ave, Pennant Hills

 This fully-fenced playground located across from Pennant Hills Train Station and we have a bit of a soft spot for it as we spent a lot of time here when our kids were really small with our mother’s group.
 Nowadays, it’s not the flashest of parks, but it’s still a great spot due to the convenient location.

 The main play structure is ideal for younger kids – practical stairs to access it (or rope climb for those a little older), two different slides and a little cubby underneath.
 There’s also a little firetruck for kids to play on, swings including a nest swing, plus our kids love exploring in the garden.

 There are beautiful gum trees providing lovely shade over the park and attracting lots of cockatoos and other birds – great if you have a bird watcher!

 Downsides: bark as the flooring and the toilets are a bit of a trek (across at the library).

 But it’s right next door to Pennant Hills library so you can combine with a trip there.
-And in Pennant Hills Market Place is Charlotte’s Little Sister where you can pick up a great Campos coffee.
+And there’s the local shopping centre if you need to grab any supplies.

 Edward Bennett Park